Pure-Farming/Documentation/docs/resource-types/OGC/Collections.md

 GET /ogc/collections/holdings/{holdingId}/collections/plots
 ```

-Get all the collections of data of all the land-covers.
+Get all the collections of data on geographical specifications of all the land-covers.

 ```
 GET /ogc/collections/land-covers